To find out more about joining Troop 451, attend a

 Parents, without your support and participation, Troop 451 could not exist and could not put on the quality program of which it is so proud.
 It is also in large part due to your support and encouragement that your son will advance in Scouting and realize his full potential.
 The stated primary goal of Scouting is to help boys grow into honorable and responsible men, and therefore each parent must face the question: "What quality of experience do I want my son to have in Scouts?".
 We need you to do your part to make this experience the best possible for your son and for all the boys in the troop.
 Our basic rule is that if your son joins the troop, so do you.
 BSA does NOT mean Baby Sitters of America!

-choices you have.
-Good choices would be district
+for the many choices you have.
+Good choices

-camporees, either or both of our summer camps, our
+would be district camporees, either or both of our